virsuryaircas/podpulse/README.md

 > *If all pods are in the `Running` state, your cluster health is likely above 80%.*

-Its is a simple Kubernetes tool to qucik check the live pulse of Pods based on its status via  `Slack` or `Telegram` bot.<br>
+Its a simple Kubernetes tool to qucik check the live pulse of Pods based on its status via  `Slack` or `Telegram` bot.<br>
 No more SSH hassles.
 Stay in Sync with Your Kubernetes Pods, Anywhere.

 ## 🌍 Use Case